 - II.B.1.
-Dischargers shall implement the following measures to control all non-stormwater discharges during construction: - a.
-Wash vehicles in such a manner as to prevent non-stormwater discharges to surface waters or municipal separate sewer system drainage systems; - Clean streets in such a manner as to prevent unauthorized non-stormwater discharges from reaching surface water or municipal separate sewer system drainage systems; and - c.
-Eliminate any non-stormwater discharges not authorized in Section IV.A of this General Permit's Order.
+Dischargers shall implement the following measures to control all nonstormwater discharges during construction, to the extent feasible: - Wash vehicles in such a manner as to prevent non-stormwater discharges to surface waters or municipal separate storm sewer system drainage systems; - b.
+Clean streets in such a manner as to prevent unauthorized non-stormwater discharges from reaching surface water or municipal separate storm sewer system drainage systems; and - Eliminate any non-stormwater discharges that are not specified in Section IV.A of this General Permit's Order, Authorized Non-Stormwater Discharges.